by Layer Origin October 14, 2021

 Here is a list of some common foods and ingredients that are high in FODMAPs:

-OK - so can you or can you not have HMOs if you're on a low-FODMAP diet?
+Can you or can you not have HMOs if you're on a low-FODMAP diet?

 The answer is - YES.